The project involves upgrades to State Highway 1 (SH1) between Papakura and Drury South.

 - widening of motorway shoulders.

-The project is being delivered in stages.
+The project was planned to be delivered in stages.
 The first stage includes widening the SH1 to three lanes in each direction from Papakura interchange to Otūwairoa (Slippery Creek), replacement of the Park Estate Road Bridge and a new noise wall.
-Further works through Stages One and Two of the project will be procured progressively, subject to planning and other approvals.

-Corridor protection for a future stage between South Drury to Bombay is also included in the scope of the project.
-However, there are no plans to progress this section of works in the coming years.
+Corridor protection for a future stage between South Drury to Bombay was also included in the scope of the original project.
+However, there are no plans to progress this section of works for the foreseeable future.

 |Procuring Agency:||Waka Kotahi NZ Transport Agency|